SupLeonardo/Telegraf/notes.md

-[ ] Make product cards and confirmation (подтверждение) of adding product to the busket [ ] Make function of removing products from the busket
+[ ] make a product card and a small keyboard under it [ ] make a function for deleting products from the busket